Tax credit payments are regular. You should get your next payment 1 week or 4 weeks after the last one.

 Use this information to update your details with HMRC.
 You should always inform the Tax Credit Office about any changes to your circumstances.
 You can also find out how much you will get paid.

-Click here to use HMRC Tax Credits service.
+Click here to use HM Revenue and Customs service to manage your tax credits.
 If this is the first time you sign in you will need:

 Note: Thinking of renewing your Tax Credits?
 You must make the renewal before July the 31st in the 2018 tax year.

-Tax Credits Payment Dates with Easter Payments and UK Bank Holiday Chart
+Tax Credits Payment Dates with Easter, Christmas, and UK Bank Holiday Chart